-NCMB staff will request a current report from the National Practitioner Data Bank (NPDB) AND the Healthcare Integrity Practitioner Data Bank (HIPDB) (applies to all pathways)
+7. Data Bank Query (applies to all pathways).
+NCMB staff will request a current report from the National Practitioner Data Bank (NPDB) AND the Healthcare Integrity Practitioner Data Bank (HIPDB)

 Our process involves the collection of credentials from you the applicant, and from other sources as well.
 Once all application materials have been collected, our staff must review them.
 After reviews have been done, it may be necessary for the staff to request additional information, and/or to return items that need corrections or clarifications.
 It is our goal to review materials as quickly as possible, but we must be thorough.
 You should not expect the entire process to take less than four months.
 You must have successfully completed the NCCAA examination to qualify for licensure.
 Please adhere to the following guidelines:

 1. Credentials received prior to receiving your application will be held in our office for one year.
 Items more than a year old will be considered expired.

 2. Processing time may take longer during the months of March through August, due to the increased number of applications received at the North Carolina Medical Board.

 3. Without an anesthesiologist assistant license and a primary supervising anesthesiologist, you cannot practice as an anesthesiologist assistant in North Carolina.
 Do not make practice commitments prematurely.